milancerny/selenium-repl/README.md

 ## Goals and Features

 - tests - including selected test runner and libs
-- lints
+- lints and other code quality tools
 - unobtrusive - tools are installed as devDependencies, not --global and used with `npm run` scripts.

 You can do the following:

+Run Lints and Code Analysis

 	npm run lint
+	npm run plato

+Run tests

 	npm test

-	# with npm 2.0 you can also run tests (and any other scripts)
-	# with ad-hoc params, e.g changing reporter of test on CLI,
-	# without touching package.json scripts or mocha.opts
+With npm 2.0 you can also run tests (and any other scripts) with ad-hoc params, e.g changing reporter of test on CLI, without touching package.json scripts or mocha.opts

 	npm run test -- -R dot